+- /root/.urcaps

+- From this folder, the installed URCap files are copied to the USB.

+- /home/.no.rocketfarm.urcap.palletmanager

-- /root/.urcaps - o From this folder, the installed urcap files are copied to the USB. - /home/.no.rocketfarm.urcap.palletmanager - o From this folder, Pally's license is copied to the USB. - /programs - From this folder, the programs created on the robot and the patterns-folder are copied to the USB.
+- From this folder, Pally's license is copied to the USB. - /programs - From this folder, the programs created on the robot and the patterns-folder are copied to the USB. - /root/.urcontrol - Physical calibration data of this specific robot arm is copied to USB.